ctb/titus-blog/src/2014-more-on-khmer-counting.rst

    only (and avoid quality score trimming altogether).

-   Addendum: k-mer abundance trimming won't work for low-coverage resequencing experiements, note.
+   Addendum: k-mer abundance trimming won't work for low-coverage resequencing experiments, note.
 But for assembly or high-coverage data sets it might be better than quality score-based trimming approaches.